langchain-ai/langchainjs/docs/docs/modules/agents/toolkits/openapi.md

 ```

 # Disclaimer ⚠️
 This agent can make requests to external APIs.
 Use with caution, especially when granting access to users.

+Be aware that this agent could theoretically send requests with provided credentials or other sensitive data to unverified or potentially malicious URLs --although it should never in theory.

-Consider adding limitations to what actions can be preformed via the agent, what APIs it can access, what headers can be passed and more.
+Consider adding limitations to what actions can be performed via the agent, what APIs it can access, what headers can be passed, and more.

+In addition, consider implementing measures to validate URLs before sending requests, and to securely handle and protect sensitive data such as credentials.